 Tony Kirman is a Fine Art Photographer and Artist who moved to the Cape in 2017 after 30 years in New York City.
 He has had four shows at Soho Photographer's Gallery in NYC.

 Tony is inspired by the unique light on the Cape and the effects of wind and tides on the land.
 He uses all kinds of camera, charcoal, pastels and watercolors and then makes limited edition prints with pigment ink on archival paper.

-Cassandra's lifelong fascination with art, and painting in particular, has led to decades of self-study via observation, reading and instruction by renowned painters on Cape Cod and in Connecticut.
-Painting in oil or acrylic, Cassandra is an award winning painter whose work has shown in juried shows in Connecticut and on Cape Cod and whose work may be found in private collections throughout the United States.
-Cassandra currently shows with the Crescent Gallery in Thomaston, CT, and Reciprocity in Harwich Port, MA.
+A lifelong fascination with art, and painting in particular, has led to decades of self-study via observation, reading and instruction by renowned painters on Cape Cod and in Connecticut.
+Painting primarily in oil and occasionally in acrylic, Cassandra is an award winning artist whose work has been in selected shows in Connecticut and on Cape Cod and whose work may be found in private collections throughout the United States.

 Joanne Wedge has always enjoyed creating handmade wonders.

 Chain Maille weaving is the culmination of a lifetime of creating handmade wonders for Joanne Wedge.
 As a young girl she learned embroidery and knitting from her Grandmothers, and sewing everything from a skirt to a 3-piece suit from her Mother.
 Throughout, there was a love of jewelry.
 Once retired, Joanne’s life-long passion for jewelry led to learning the art of creating jewelry.
 Joanne's Jewels was launched in 2013.
 As with most small business owners, Joanne’s repertoire grew and changed until finally finding her true passion in the art of Chain Maille weaving.